 - CLASS Act repealed: The CLASS Act was enacted as part of the 2010 Patient Protection and Affordable Care Act.
 It was a new national, voluntary long-term care insurance system.
 Actuaries have found that, without substantial changes, the program’s premiums would be far too expensive for most buyers and projected it would be financially unsustainable.

 We have been closely following developments regarding this legislation.
 We will continue to follow the future debate on tax and spending policy as it unfolds in Washington this year.
-If you have any questions concerning these matters, please contact your Husch Blackwell attorney, Steven Kupka at 202.378.2301 or Kyle Gilster at 202.378.2303.
+If you have any questions concerning these matters, please contact your Husch Blackwell attorney or Kyle Gilster at 202.378.2303.

 Husch Blackwell LLP regularly publishes updates on industry trends and new developments in the law for our clients and friends.
 Please contact us if you would like to receive updates and newsletters, or request a printed copy.